APR 09, 2022

-A patient's best interest is served when the operating ophthalmologist conducts a pretreatment evaluation.
+It is in the patient's best interest to have the operating ophthalmologist conducts a pretreatment evaluation.
 Ethical and quality of care standards are met only if the individual patient's needs are addressed.
 It is incumbent upon the ophthalmologist to assume the role of patient advocate by ensuring the appropriateness, effectiveness, and reliability of the proposed procedures, and by sharing this information with the patient.
 It is the ophthalmologist's responsibility to provide quality control prospectively in the pretreatment assessment.

 The ophthalmologist's responsibilities include providing the medical diagnosis and pretreatment therapy.
-These components are necessary in determining the appropriateness and timeliness of surgery; without medical documentation of the evaluation one cannot ensure that the performance of surgery is appropriate or necessary.
+These components are necessary in order to determine the appropriateness and timeliness of surgery; without medical documentation of the evaluation one cannot ensure that the performance of surgery is appropriate or necessary.

 The following guidelines for ophthalmic surgeons are recommended as pretreatment responsibilities: